Stefan-Horst/CoCLeagueEvaluator/README.md

 Make sure the .csv file uses commas as separators.
 Semicolons etc. will not work and cause errors.

 Sometimes the .csv file can be broken by player names containing commas or additional commas being inserted by encoding conversion problems.
 You will get an error in the program should this happen.
-There you can see which line in the .cv file caused the problem.
+There you can see which line in the .csv file caused the problem.
 Manually find and remove the wrong comma in that line and try to run the program again.